popiol/codepipeline/README.md

 - Secrets could be kept in secure storage such as AWS Secret Manager
 - Scaling could be handled by ELB / Auto Scaling or by an orchestration system such as Kubernetes
 - Unit tests should be executed as part of the pipeline, after smoke tests
-- For the release branch, the pipeline could have additional step of merging changes into the master branch after manual approval
+- For the release branch, the pipeline could have additional step of merging changes into the master branch after manual approval.
+Similarly, the dev branches could have the step of merging into release branch.